Director, Phenotyping (and Pathology) Core

-Dr. Brayton’s primary research interest is in collaborating as a pathologist in phenotyping and other translational research initiatives.
-Whether caused primarily by intended genetic manipulations, spontaneous mutations, experimental compounds, infections or other intended manipulations, phenotypes also are impacted by unintended and often under recognized nature and nurture influences.
+Dr. Brayton’s primary research interest is in collaborating on pathology and experimental design for many areas of preclinical translational science.
+Whether caused primarily by spontaneous mutations or infections, by intended genetic manipulations or other experimental interventions, phenotypes and experimental results are impacted by unintended and often under recognized nature and nurture influences.
 Dr. Brayton’s expertise includes the spontaneous pathology and genetics of research mice, as well as the impact of infectious and other environmental factors on pathology and other phenotypes.
 She has published on comparative cardiovascular, pulmonary, renal, musculoskeletal, hematopoietic, neural and ophthalmic pathology, comparative carcinogenesis, autoimmune diseases and infectious diseases, in mice and other species.

 Contact me to discuss phenotyping, collaboration or research pathology needs.

 Brayton, C. and P. Treuting, Phenotyping, in COMPARATIVE ANATOMY AND HISTOLOGY: A MOUSE AND HUMAN ATLAS P. Treuting and S. Dintzis, Editors.
-2012, Elsevier (Academic Press): London. p.
+2012, Elsevier p.
 361-381.